common-workflow-lab/cwl-intermediate-tutorial/index.md

-This tutorial is aimed at researchers and research software engineers who would like to begin automating their analyses in workflows.
+This tutorial is aimed at researchers and research software engineers who would like to continue and enhance automating their analyses in workflows.

 If you're unsure whether this tutorial is a good fit for you check the prerequisites listed above.

 You may also find our [learner profiles][audience] helpful.
 These are also a useful resource during the lesson design process.